velvetkevorkian/preact-ssr/tutorial.md

 $ npm install nodemon --save-dev
 ```

 We'll add an NPM script so we don't have to remember the right incantation every time.
-You can do this all via the CLI if you like, In the `"scripts"` block of your `package.json`, let's add a new entry.
+You can do this all via the CLI if you like, but let's automate as much as we can.
+In the `"scripts"` block of your `package.json`, let's add a new entry.

 ```
 "scripts": {